Electric Service Design & Planning

 The Austin Energy Design Criteria Manual provides criteria, guidelines, definitions, and descriptions for the design and installation of electric facilities that will be served by Austin Energy.

-You can download the online version of the 2015 Austin Energy Design Criteria manual for free, or you can buy a printed version.
+You can download the online version of the Austin Energy Design Criteria manual for free.

 We make every effort to be accurate in the online design criteria manual.
 In case of conflict, the official manual on file with the Austin City Clerk's office takes precedence.